-The catalytic combustor is a stainless steel foil with hundreds of cells.
-Precious metals, such as platinum, are sprayed on the inside of these cells to coat the steel foil.
-This creates the surface area which interacts with the wood smoke.
+The catalytic combustor is a stainless steel honeycomb with hundreds of cells.
+If you looked at the inside of each cell with a microscope, you would see that the walls are uneven and filled with minute nooks and crannies.
+Precious metals, such as platinum, are sprayed on the inside of these cells to coat all of the nooks and crannies.
+This creates the largest possible surface area to interact with the wood smoke.
 The catalytic combustor in your stove is very similar to the one in the exhaust system of your automobile and works to achieve the same results - high efficiency and clean air!